neillturner/kitchen-verifier-serverspec/README.md

   * Remotely directly on the server running serverspec in ssh mode
   * Locally on your workstation running serverspec in ssh mode

+Verifier Serverspec allows the serverspec files to be anywhere in the repository.This means that you can use spec files that follow ansiblespec or puppet beaker locations.

+*NOTE* Verfier Serverspec does not copy the the serverspec files.
+They are assumed to be there in the repository and to have been copied to the server via the provisioner.
+This means if you change a spec file you need to run converge again to get the spec files copied to the server.
+Verifier Serverspec doesn't copy spec files in the test/integration directory like the busser serverspec that is supplied by chef.

 ## Remotely directly on server running serverspec in exec mode

 This allow testing directly on the server.
 Typicaly used in conjunction with ansible using local connection.